 Yukiyo Matsuzaki Smith was born in Japan but studied and worked in the US for a few years.
-Upon returning to Japan in 2012, her family moved to Kamakura where exploring the area and meeting the locals made her realise that there is much more to Kamakura beyond the famous Great Buddha.
+Upon returning to Japan in 2012, her family moved to Kamakura, just outside of Yokohama, where exploring the area and meeting the locals made her realise that there is much more to Kamakura beyond the famous Great Buddha.
 A few years later in 2018 she set up Kamakura Mind to create a place to convey the charm of Kamakura and Japanse culture to visitors in accessible ways.
 We talked about Yukiyo's favourite undiscovered destinations in Kamakura and areas, and her top picks for eating out.

 Houan Tea House, Kamakura